tomhall82/milestone-project-mildew-detection-in-cherry-leaves/README.md

 - [Matplotlib](https://matplotlib.org/) - Used to plot images such as augmented images and data images
 - [Seaborn](https://seaborn.pydata.org/) - Used to plot image datasets, especially with multiple axes and more features
 - [Plotly](https://plotly.com/python/) - Used for plotting results of ML model training
-- [Joblib](https://joblib.readthedocs.io/) - Used for runnning tasks in parallel
+- [Joblib](https://joblib.readthedocs.io/) - Used for running tasks in parallel
 - [TensorFlow](https://www.tensorflow.org/) - Machine learning library used to build the model
 - [Keras Tuner](https://keras.io/) - Tuning of hyperparameters to find the best combination for model accuracy